 Dreaming without having a plan will get you nowhere, but you shouldn’t go overboard, get lost in the plan and forget the dream.

-You started playing guitar for a reason, and that reason, whatever it is, is what keeps you practicing.
+You started playing guitar for a reason, and that reason, whatever it is, is what keeps you practicing and improving.
 Keep your dream alive, and it will always be there to pump you up every time you grab your guitar and play.

 With persistent, goal oriented and focused practice, your dream will eventually come true.

 Want to get deeper into the factors that will make you a better guitar player without having to make any more effort?
 (Actually less).
 Get the 5 Steps to a Correct Guitar Practicing Mindset to help you clean your mind from the biggest obstacle to success – negative thinking, and show you how to zoom in on your goal and become the guitar player of your dreams.